-ChromeOS was introduced in 2011 and is only available on hardware from Google’s manufacturing partners.
-It is a limited operating system, since it only supports web applications, which means the laptop should stay connected to the internet in order to use a specific app.
+Introduced in 2011, Chrome OS is actually based on linux, and is only available on hardware from Google’s manufacturing partners.
+It is a limited operating system, since it only supports web applications that rely on cloud storage.
+This means that the laptop should stay connected to the internet in order to use it.

 Screen size , resolution and display type

-|HD: 1366X768||Web surfing and basic tasks|
+|Non HD: 1366X768||Web surfing and basic tasks|

 |WXGA+ : 1440X900||Gaming, watching videos|